On the Stability of Nonlinear Dynamics in GD and SGD: Beyond Quadratic Potentials: Introduction

 This approach has inspired a large body of subsequent research.
 In particular, \citet{ma2021on} demonstrated that the moments of the linearized dynamics evolve independently, and for the second moment (mean squared error), they provided an implicit expression for the exact stability criterion.
 Building on this result, \citet{mulayoff24a} derived an explicit form of the condition, yielding new insights into the linear stability of SGD.
 Importantly, the stability threshold on the step size depends on the curvature of all samples in the training set (see App.~\ref{app:Background on linear stability}).
 However, despite this progress, it remains unclear whether, and under what conditions, the behavior of linearized iterates truly reflects the full nonlinear dynamics of SGD.

-In this work, we address this gap by explicitly analyzing the role of nonlinear terms.
-We begin with the deterministic case of GD, where it has been shown that linearized dynamics can be misleading.
-The iterates may stably oscillate near a linearly unstable minimum and, following step-size decay, eventually converge to it \citep{chen2023beyond}.
-Such oscillations correspond to a flip (period-doubling) bifurcation of the GD map, in which the iterates oscillate along the sharpest direction of the minimum.
-The stability of this bifurcation is governed by the first Lyapunov coefficient in its normal form (see Sec.~\ref{sec:flip bifurcation}).
-Using this understanding, we derive an exact criterion for the existence of stable oscillations.
+In this work, we address this gap by explicitly examining the role of nonlinear terms.
+We begin with the deterministic setting of GD, where linearized dynamics fail to predict whether the iterates stay in the vicinity of minimizers.
+In particular, it has been shown that the iterates may exhibit stable oscillations near a linearly unstable minimum and, after step-size decay, eventually converge to it \citep{chen2023beyond}.
+These oscillations arise from a flip (period-doubling) bifurcation of the GD map at the edge of stability (EoS), causing the iterates to alternate along the sharpest direction of the minimum.
+The stability of this bifurcation is determined by the leading nonlinear coefficient in its normal form (see Sec.~\ref{sec:flip bifurcation}).
+Building on a normal-form analysis of the flip bifurcation, we derive a criterion that characterizes the existence of stable oscillations in the EoS regime.
 The resulting condition (Thm.~\ref{Thm:Stable oscillations of GD}) depends on the second, third, and fourth order derivatives of the loss at the minimum and both generalizes and corrects existing work.

 We then extend our analysis to the stochastic setting of SGD.
 Following prior work, we focus on interpolating minima and assume the loss functions are analytic in a neighborhood of the minimum.
 In this setting, linearized dynamics, combined with mean-square analysis, suggest that the stability threshold of SGD depends on an average curvature over the different mini-batches.
 In contrast, we show that if the iterates oscillate unstably even with respect to a single batch, the full nonlinear dynamics of SGD can be unstable in expectation.
 This suggests that stability can be determined by one batch, contradicting prior results about curvature averaging over all batches (see Thm.~\ref{Thm:Unstable oscillations in SGD}).